Deepa0427/Deepa0427/README.md

-## Hi there I am a new software developer.👋
+## Hi there I am a software developer.👋

 <!--
 **Deepa0427/Deepa0427** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.